Why & how to rectify the bias in the wavelet power spectrum?

-For a time series comprised of sine waves with the same amplitude but different frequencies the widely adopted wavelet method [e.g., Torrence and Compo, 1998] does not produce a spectrum with identical peaks (see the middle panels of the figure to the left, and the FAQs of the wavelet toolbox provided by C. Torrence and G.P.
-Compo), in contrast to a Fourier analysis.
-This wavelet spectrum bias problem is addressed in Liu et al. .
+For a time series comprised of sine waves with the same amplitude but different frequencies the widely adopted wavelet method [e.g., Torrence and Compo, 1998] does not produce a spectrum with identical peaks (see the middle panels of the figure to the right and the FAQs of the wavelet toolbox), in contrast to a Fourier analysis.
+This wavelet bias problem is addressed in Liu et al. .
 It is demonstrated that a physically consistent definition of energy for the wavelet power spectrum should be the transform coefficient squared divided by the scale it associates.
-Thus, rectification of the bias is proposed, i.e., the wavelet power spectrum should be divided by its scales.
+Thus, a bias rectification is proposed, i.e., the wavelet power spectrum should be divided by its scales.

 Such adjusted wavelet power spectrum results in a substantial improvement in the spectral estimate (see the bottom panels of the figure to the left), allowing for a comparison of the spectral peaks across the scales/frequencies/periods.
 This rectification is validated with an artificial time series and a real coastal sea level record at St. Petersburg, Florida.

-How to implement the bias rectification in wavelet power spectrum?
+How to implement the bias rectification in wavelet analysis software?

 power_no_bias = wave@power/conform(power,wave@scale,0)

 A frequent mistake is found in referencing the paper as "Liu, Y., X. San Liang, and R.H.
 Weisberg, 2017" in some literature.
 Actually, the second author's lastname is "Liang", not "San Liang".
 The correct citation is "Liu, Y., X.S.
 Liang, and R.H.
 Weisberg, 2017".
 View citations of this work on Google Scholar.

 Back to Yonggang Liu's homepage(Last updated on 7/21/2017)